Breast Reduction in Columbus, Ohio

 • Your family history of breast cancer and personal history of mammograms, ultrasounds, MRIs or previous breast biopsies

-Dr. Donaldson or Dr. Sieffert may also talk to you about any emotional issues you have dealt with relating to your breasts and whether your breasts physically limit you.
-They will take measurements and photographs, and discuss how much tissue, fat and skin will need to be removed to achieve your goal.
-They will describe the surgical technique and typical scars.
-Lastly, they will provide you with specific information about how to prepare for your surgery, which may include referrals for imaging, or stopping certain medications or habits.
+We may also talk to you about any emotional issues you have dealt with relating to your breasts and whether your breasts physically limit you.
+Our team will take measurements and photographs, and discuss how much tissue, fat and skin will need to be removed to achieve your goal.
+We will describe the surgical technique and typical scars.

 • Do you think I’m a good candidate for this procedure?